Salamander vs Frank's RedHot: Sodium, Ingredients & Flavor Comparison

 Quick Answer

-Yes, there are low-sodium hot sauces that deliver more flavor than mainstream brands—not less.
+Yes, there are low-sodium hot sauces that deliver bolder flavor than mainstream brands—not less.
 The key is fresh ingredients versus vinegar-and-salt formulas.
-While Cholula, Frank's, and Sriracha rely on sodium to carry flavor, sauces built from fresh vegetables create body and complexity without the salt load.
-Salamander Sauce uses 25-50mg sodium per teaspoon compared to 64-190mg in popular brands—making it one of the lowest sodium hot sauces available while delivering flavor that doesn't compromise.
+While Cholula, Frank's, and Sriracha rely on sodium to carry flavor, sauces built from fresh vegetables create body, depth, and complexity without the salt load.
+Frank's has 2 ingredients creating flavor.
+Salamander has 10 or more.
+That's how you get bold, balanced flavor at a fraction of the sodium.
+Salamander Sauce uses 25-50mg sodium per teaspoon compared to 64-190mg in popular brands—making it one of the lowest sodium hot sauces available while delivering bold flavor that doesn't compromise.

 Why Your Favorite Hot Sauce Is a Sodium Bomb